swadeshi/decentralized-web-primer/curriculum/distributed-data/index.md

 ## Learning Objectives

+* Create Hash Digests for any content
+* Explain how Hash Digests allow us to verify content integrity
-* What are Hash Digests, Hash Trees and Merkle DAGs?
+* Define Hash Trees and Merkle DAGs
-* What does it mean to put data in a Merkle DAG?
+* Demonstrate how to put data in a Merkle DAG
-* How do we put tabular data into a Merkle DAG?
+* Describe ways to put tabular data into a Merkle DAG
+* Distinguish the different ways that Bit Torrent, Git, BitCoin, and hypercore/dat use Hash Tables and Hash Trees
-* What is the Content Addressable Web?
+* Explain the Content Addressable Web and its relation to the existing world wide web
-* How do these technologies apply to creating a Content Addressable Web?
+* Illustrate how Merkle DAGs apply to creating a Content Addressable Web
-* What are the benefits of distributed data?
+* Recognize the benefits of distributed data
+* Describe the challenges of maintaining data in a distributed web

 # Modules